 Recognising the UK’s strong research capabilities in Quantum Technologies, the UK Government invested £270 million to create the UK National Quantum Technologies Programme, a collaborative initiative to advance technology and provide long-term benefits to society.
 Four quantum technology hubs have been created within the programme, each with a particular focus.
 Of this funding, the University of Birmingham has received £80million to lead the UK National Quantum Technology Hub for Sensors and Metrology with its partner universities has to date received projects valued at £165 million.

-Dr Simon Bennett (Director) and Professor Kai Bongs and his team at the University of Birmingham Hub for Quantum Technology in Sensors and Metrology are working with partners across industry and academia encompassing different disciplines including Electrical Engineering, Civil Engineering and Psychology to translate laboratory science in to real-world situations to solve the challenges facing society and the environment today.
-The quantum sensors developed in the Hub exploit the nature and internal structure of atoms and ions as quantum probes.
-The Hub works closely with industry partners to provide a space for innovation and translate the Hub’s world-leading research in quantum sensors into real-world solutions.
+Dr Simon Bennett (Director) and Professor Kai Bongs and his team at the University of Birmingham Hub for Quantum Technology in Sensors and Metrology are working with partners across industry and academia, encompassing different disciplines including Electrical Engineering, Civil Engineering and Psychology, to translate laboratory science in to real-world situations to solve the challenges facing society and the environment today.

 The sensors, which have been developed by Professor Kai Bongs, Dr Michael Holynski and their team within the School of Physics and Astronomy, will use cold-atom technology to provide a much more precise and faster measurement of gravity.
 By using atoms as probe particles, the gravity sensors can sense a person just by their gravitational field.
 Since gravity penetrates any material, these devices facilitate ‘seeing’ into the ground.
 They will, in particular, be sensitive to density variations.